-All readings are required.
-Together with attendance at the lectures and participation in structured discussions they will provide students with a tool kit to develop a concise proposal focused on financing a targeted development impact (the course's final project).
-This end of semester project will be a proposal for the application of an innovative finance product(s) to a project or program that would target a specific sector (agriculture/food, health, energy, or environmental), geography (developing/frontier economy); and/or technology transfer or development application related to the UN's sustainable development goals.
-This will require a description of the proposed project or program, milestones, project targets, outputs, inputs (including financial, technology and intellectual property inputs), identification and quantification of social, economic and/or environmental outcomes, proposed capital structure, sources and uses of funds and a targeted range of return on investment and social/environmental impact (including identification of potential avoided costs).
-This would include the identification of specific financial tools (bonds, notes, guarantees and credit enhancement, grants, performance based contracts, revolving loan funds or structured finance product, etc.) and how they might be applied to serve the development target.
+All readings required are designated by "\\".
+Readings marked with "\" are case studies or research that might be presented in class.
+Together with attendance at the lectures and participation in structured discussions they will provide students with a tool kit to develop a concise proposal focused on financing a targeted development impact (the course's final project concept note).
+The work product for the end of the semester project will be a proposal for the application of an innovative finance product(s) to a project or program that would target a specific sector (agriculture/food, health, energy, health or environmental), geography (developing/frontier economy); and/or technology transfer or development application related to the UN's sustainable development goals.
+This will require a description of the proposed project (or program or policy) project concept note including:

+- · milestones, - · project targets, - outputs/inputs (including financial, technology and intellectual property inputs), i outcomes (identification and quantification of social, economic and/or environmental outcomes), - proposed capital structure, sources and uses of funds and, - a targeted range of return on investment and social/environmental impact (including identification of potential avoided costs).

+This would include the identification of:

+- specific financial tools (bonds, notes, guarantees and credit enhancement, grants, performance-based contracts, revolving loan funds or structured finance product, etc.); - structured or blended finance capital stack and how they might be applied to serve the development target (common/preferred equity, mezzanine/subordinated debt, senior debt, and related credit enhancements/grants and other characteristics including convertibility, options, rights, warrants, etc.)